nuive/pokemon-access/readme.md

 2. Get a compatible rom.
 Currently, the script supports the following:

--Pokémon Red, Blue and Yellow: English, Spanish and Italian.
+-Pokémon Red, Blue, Yellow and Crystal: English, Spanish and Italian.
--Pokémon Gold, Silver and Crystal: English and Spanish.
+-Pokémon Gold and Silver: English and Spanish.

 3. After you have the desired rom, extract and run VBA.